Jill Melanie Wirth

 Some of her recent titles include: Long Term Care, Life Support, Rufus to the Rescue, Robeson at Peekskill, This is for You Daisy Ellington, The Fanny Kemble Story, Stop Spinning!
 Stop Rushing!, Indian Love Call, Sex Sells!, PC Pull-Ups, Boston on Business, Sex Ed, and Welcome to Playland!
 PLEASE SCROLL DOWN FOR A DESCRIPTION OF WORKS!

 Training Jill Melanie Wirth (formerly known as Jill Kotler) is originally from Chicago where she studied acting with Dr. Bella Itkin at The Goodman School of Drama, Bud Beyer of Northwestern University, and John Malkovich at Steppenwolf Theatre.
 She began her career in Chicago Theatre in productions at Hull House, The Body Politic, with The Chicago Stategy Theatre Company (under the direction of June Pyskacek) and with The Halcyon Commedia Dell Arte Repertory Company.
 Additional training includes ACTING WITH PASSION with Niki Flacks Shakespeare with Andrew Wade from The Royal Shakespeare Company; Speech with Shane Ann Younts; Improvisation with Del Close of Second City; Musical Theatre: Jen Waldman Studio and Jamibeth Margolis (New Works Scene Study) Singing technique: Dewin Tibbs (currently).
 INNER VOICE with David Friedman (currently).
 Jen Waldman Studio (currently).
 Jill is a member of EQUITY and SAG-AFTRA.

 Personally: Jill has earned a Bachelor of Science degree in Education.
 She has worked extensively with head-injured adults.
-Jill throws pottery, does yoga, gardens, and is learning to cook!
+Jill throws pottery, does yoga, and gardens.
 Jill Wirth is married to actor/writer/director/martial artist/book dealer David Wirth.